CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuideChallenge/ChallengeGuide/Ex-1.md

 ## Task 4: Create Charts and a Slicer

-In this task you will create charts and slicers, configure sorting and filtering, and format the visuals to build an interactive sales performance report.
+In this task, you will create charts and slicers, configure sorting and filtering, and format the visuals to build an interactive sales performance report.

 1. Create a **Line chart** using **MonthName** from **Dim_Date** and **Total Revenue** from the **_Measures** table.